-The Italian Government commits to a road map for DAB+ development, a key part of this will be a plan for coordinated frequency planning.
+The Italian Government has committed to a road map for DAB+ development, a key part of this will be a plan for coordinated frequency planning.
 The majority of band III has to be reserved for DAB+.
 AGCOM also renewed commitment to putting forward legislation that receivers should have FM and digital capability.

 The North-Italian region of South Tyrol will start its FM switch-off in 2017.

 Five consortia of local broadcasters are currently on air.
 Two consortia in Trento received the rights on Band III with Channel 10A assigned to DBTAA and Channel 12D to Digiloc.
 The rights to Channel 10B and 10D have been assigned to RAS and Channel 10C to DABMedia in Bolzano.